-- the Deputy CEO does not benefit from a top-up pension scheme (top-hat scheme) nor a departure indemnity (golden parachute) in respect of his corporate office; - the Deputy CEO is not subject to a paid non-compete clause nor to a restitution clause (clawback); - More generally, no differences or exemptions should be noted with respect to fiscal year 2021.
-The compensation paid or awarded to the Deputy CEO in respect of the 2021 fiscal year complies with the conditions of resolution 7 approved by the Company's shareholders during the Combined General Meeting of May 26, 2021.
-These components are summarized in the table below with a comparison with the 2020 fiscal year.
+- the Deputy CEO does not benefit from a top-up pension scheme (top-hat scheme) nor a departure indemnity (golden parachute) in respect of his corporate office; - the Deputy CEO is not subject to a paid non-compete clause nor to a restitution clause (clawback); - more generally, no differences or exemptions should be noted with respect to fiscal year 2022.
+The compensation paid or awarded to the Deputy CEO in respect of the 2022 fiscal year complies with the conditions of resolution 10 approved by the Company's shareholders during the Combined General Meeting of May 25, 2022.

+These components are summarized in the table below with a comparison with the 2021 fiscal year.

-(in thousands of euros or number of shares) FY 2020 FY 2021 Christophe Ancel, Deputy CEO Compensation payable with respect to the fiscal year (1) 158 174 of which fixed compensation paid during the fiscal year 116 125 of which variable compensation in respect of the fiscal year but paid during the following fiscal year after shareholder approval 29 35 of which exceptional compensation due in respect of the fiscal year but paid during the following fiscal year after shareholder approval 11 7 of which directors' compensation None None of which benefits in kind 5 5 of which service bonus 2 2 Valuation of multi-year compensation None None Valuation of options awarded during the fiscal year None None Valuation of performance shares during the year - 30,000 shares in 2020, 114,287 shares in 2021 40 337 Number of performance shares vested during the fiscal year 21,653 - TOTAL 203 511
+(in € thousands or in thousands of shares) FY 2021 FY 2022 Mr. Christophe Ancel, Deputy CEO Compensation payable with respect to the fiscal year 174 176 of which fixed compensation paid during the fiscal year 125 129 of which variable compensation in respect of the fiscal year but paid during the following fiscal year after shareholder approval 35 39 of which exceptional compensation due in respect of the fiscal year but paid during the following fiscal year after shareholder approval 7 1 (1) of which directors' compensation None None of which benefits in kind 5 5 of which service bonus 2 2 Valuation of multi-year compensation None None Valuation of options awarded during the fiscal year None None Valuation of performance shares during the fiscal year $-$ 114,287 shares in 2021, none in 2022 337 - Number of performance shares vested during the fiscal year - 124,096 TOTAL 511 176